let-def/ocamllex-refill/refill-purpose.md

      'param_0 -> ... -> 'param_n -> Lexing.lexbuf -> int -> 'a

 where:
-- 'param_0, ..., 'param_n are types of the parameters of the lexing rule
+- `'param_0`, ..., `'param_n` are types of the parameters of the lexing rule
-- the int represents the local state of the lexing automaton
+- the `int` represents the state of the lexing automaton
-- the first argument is the continuation (which as the exact same type as the rest of the function)
+- the first argument is the continuation (which as the exact same type as the rest of the function), which captures the processing ocamllex would usually perform (refilling the buffer, then calling the lexing function again)

 ### Anatomy of generated lexers